kokoror/take-home-assignment/README.md

 DB_PORT=3306 #your db port number

 # Step 5: Set up database
+Before proceeding, please make sure your MySQL has been set up and the MySQL server is running.
+In the root directory of this repository:
+1. Run `python db.py` in the terminal to setup the database used for this web app.
-Run `python manage.py migrate` in the terminal to set up tables in MySQL.
+2. Run `python manage.py migrate` in the terminal to set up tables in MySQL.
-Run `python manage.py createsuperuser` to create an admin account.
+3. Run `python manage.py createsuperuser` to create an admin account. (by doing this, you are able to have access to the admin site at `http://localhost:8000/admin` to interact with the db through user interface in order to add, update, delete the content on the Django app)

 # Step 6: Start the server
 Run `python manage.py runserver` in the terminal to start the server